acts-project/acts/docs/examples/howto/add_new_algorithm.rst

 and thus consume and produce some event data.
 In the hypothetical example discussed here, space-points are the input and track seeds an output.
-The data can be retrieved in the algorithm using the `get` method:
+The data can be retrieved in the algorithm using the `get` method of the "store" object of such signature:

 .. code-block:: cpp

     template<typename T>
     const T& get(const std::string& name);
+    // example
+    ctx.eventStore.get<MyType>("A_name");
 The data is fetched from the "store" that is populated by a preceding algorithm or by the reader.

-The data object (or objects) produced by an algorithm can be placed in the store using an `add` method:
+The data object (or objects) produced by an algorithm can be placed in the store using "store" `add` method:

 .. code-block:: cpp

     template<typename T>
     void add(const std::string& name, T&& object);
+    // example
+    ctx.eventStore.add("A_name", std::move(mydata));

 The ownership of the object is transferred to the store.
 That is, the destruction of this object at the end of event processing is taken care of.